jagrvargen/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 6. 6-square.js - Create new Square class that inherits from previous Square class and adds the instance method charPrint(c) that prints the square using the character C.

 7. 7-occurences.js - A function that returns  the number of occurences in a list.

+8. 8-esrever.js - A function that returns the reversed version of an array.

+9. 9-loghme.js - A function that prints the number of arguments already printed as well as the new value.